 Many recipes compensate for the stickiness by adding more flour.
 While this helps with easier shaping, it also results in a very dense, dry, and off-putting texture.

 Psyllium gives an extra boost of binding agent, making bread dough soft and pliable, without the need to decrease liquid or increase flour.
-Therefore, you can enjoy the benefits of taste, texture, and a workable dough.
+Therefore, you can enjoy the taste, texture, and a workable dough.

 When baking traditional wheat breads, yeast combines with sugar to release gasses and allow the elastic dough to rise.
 With the absence of gluten, gluten-free breads need something else to create this elasticity, allowing the bread to rise effectively.